 The readings for this course have been carefully selected and represent a broad spectrum of ideas, concepts, research, and professional perspective.
-We will discuss assigned readings and or aspects of the individual projects during designated classes.
+We will discuss assigned readings and or aspects of the individual readings, articles, cases and, when appropriate, projects, during designated class time.
 The readings and discussions provide us the opportunity to learn, practice, hone our perceptions, advance our analytical abilities, and to learn directly and vicariously from others' situations and each other.
 It is essential that you procure the proper course reader and do the readings.

-3. Team Participation & Contribution Component
+3. Team Participation & Contribution